Kansas lawmakers form overreach committee to fight vaccine mandates

-TOPEKA (KSNT) – Top Kansas lawmakers are hoping to put the federal government in check when it comes to the pandemic.
+TOPEKA, Kan.
+(KSNT) – Top Kansas legislators are forming a committee to examine the impact of COVID-19 mandates and what they call government overreach.

-Members of the Legislative Coordinating Council announced the creation of a special committee on government overreach and the impact of COVID-19 mandates on Monday.
-It’s in response to President Biden’s plan for vaccine and testing requirements impacting federal employees, healthcare facilities, and large businesses.
+Members of the Legislative Coordinating Council announced a special committee on government overreach and the impact of COVID-19 mandates on Monday in response to President Biden’s plan for vaccine and testing requirements impacting federal employees, healthcare facilities, and large businesses.

-The group said this is the best way to find out what steps are available for the legislature, Congress, or attorney general to take.
+The group said this is the best way to determine what steps are available for the legislature, Congress, or attorney general to take.

-“A lot of Kansans are upset with the speech that our president gave talking about some of these mandates that are coming down,” said Speaker of the House Ron Ryckman.
+“A lot of Kansans are upset with the speech that our president gave talking about some of these mandates that are coming down,” said House Speaker Ron Ryckman, R-Olathe.
 “We really want to make sure Kansas is in the best position if his actions do match the speech.
 We want to know what we’re able to do to stop the federal mandates.”

 “We’ve had 6,000 deaths in Kansas because of COVID.
-I just don’t want this committee to politicize this anymore, and we need to have solutions, how do we get out of this,” said Senate Minority Leader Dinah Sykes.
+I just don’t want this committee to politicize this anymore, and we need to have solutions.
+How do we get out of this?” said Senate Minority Leader Dinah Sykes, D-Lenexa.

 The motion passed without anyone voting against it.